Information for Property Owners

 RSA-A 130-A:5-d does not require currently licensed childcare facilities to obtain a Lead Safe Certificate but, will require any newly licensed childcare facilities opening in a building built prior to 1978 to have a Lead Safe Certificate on file issued by a licensed NH Risk Assessor.

 Formal efforts for the control of childhood lead poisoning in New Hampshire began with the adoption of RSA 130-A (Lead Paint Prevention and Control Act of 1993).
-This statute provides the DPHS the authority to inspect rental dwelling units and licensed child care facilities for the presence of lead exposure hazards when a child 72 months and younger has a venous blood lead level of 5 µg/dL or higher.
+This statute provides the DPHS the authority to inspect rental dwelling units and licensed child care facilities for the presence of lead exposure hazards when a child 72 months and younger has a venous blood lead level of 5 µg/dL or higher or there is reason to believe that a lead exposure hazard exists.

 Homes and apartments built before 1978 may contain lead paint.
-If you rent homes or apartments built before 1978, you have an important responsibility to maintain your property as well as follow all applicable laws including the EPA/HUD disclosure rule and the EPA Renovation, Repair, and Painting Rule to help reduce the likelihood of a child being exposed to lead.
+If you rent homes or apartments built before 1978, you have an important responsibility to maintain your property as well as follow all applicable laws including the EPA/HUD disclosure rule, which requires the distribution of EPA's Protect Your Family Brochure, and the EPA Renovation, Repair, and Painting Rule to help reduce the likelihood of a child being exposed to lead.
 Maintaining your property and doing your part to prevent childhood lead poisoning helps to protect your investment.

 In NH, when lead exposure hazards are identified in a rental property with a resident child 72 month and younger with a venous blood lead level of 5 µg/dL or higher, the DPHS issues an Administrative Order of Lead Hazard Reduction (Order) to the property owner.